DillonStreator/is-on-water/README.md

 # is-on-water

-Check if a point (latitude and longitude) is on water.
-Exposed via an http api allowing for a single point or in batches.
+> 💧 Check whether a geographic coordinate is in the water or not on the earth.
+Exposed via an http api allowing for single point lookups or in batches.